PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/Unreal Setup.md

 ![l](img/UR/6.png)

-For this tutorial we will be using the pre-built "*Begin Play*" Event to connect to the GameSparks Service:
+For this tutorial we'll be using the pre-built "*Begin Play*" Event to connect to the GameSparks Service:
-* Because a reference to the GameSparks object is available in the Event Graph, you can "Drag Off" two functions from it, one should be "*Disconnect*" and the other one should be "*Connect*".
+* Because a reference to the GameSparks object is available in the Event Graph, you can drag-off two functions from it, one should be "*Disconnect*" and the other one should be "*Connect*".
 * Link everything together with "*Begin Play*" Event:

 ![l](img/UR/7.png)

 <q>**Note:** The "Connect" function will require your GameSparks *API* *Key* and *Secret* to work.
-If you've forgotten these, refer to the Game Setup guide which can be found [here](./README.md).</q>
+If you've forgotten these, refer to the Game Set Up guide, which can be found [here](./README.md).</q>

 At this point, you'll want to receive feedback from the module to ensure that you have actually connected.
-To do this you need an "*OnGameSparksAvailableDelegate*" Event from the GameSparks component.
+To do this you need an *OnGameSparksAvailableDelegate* Event from the GameSparks component.
 By clicking on the GameSparks component you will see the Event has linked to it and can be clicked and dropped into the Event Graph.

-When you've added the "*OnGameSparksAvailableDelegate*" Event, you'll get an extremely useful tool to check whether your GameSparks connection is valid.
+When you've added the *OnGameSparksAvailableDelegate* Event, you'll get an extremely useful tool to check whether your GameSparks connection is valid.
 You can use the Event Graph to output some information about the connection to GameSparks:

 ![l](img/UR/8.png)

 The above Event Graph will try to connect to the GameSparks Service and print out a string whether the connection is valid or not.

-Now, simply click "Play" and you should be connected to GameSparks successfully:
+Now, simply click *Play* and you should be connected to GameSparks successfully:

 ![l](img/UR/9.png)